Scan Docker Hardened Images

 Example GitHub Actions workflow

-The following is a sample GitHub Actions workflow that builds an image and scans it using Docker Scout:
+The following is a sample GitHub Actions workflow that builds an image, scans it and pushes to the registry only if the scan passes:

 name: DHI Vulnerability Scan